sphinx-doc/sphinx/doc/config.rst

    Additional templates that should be rendered to HTML pages, must be a dictionary that maps document names to template names.

+.. confval:: html_use_modindex

+   If true, add a module index to the HTML documents.
+Default is ``True``.

 .. confval:: html_copy_source

    If true, the reST sources are included in the HTML build as